luishcr0998/housing_price_analysis/README.md

 ## 🔍 Overview

-This project develops a sophisticated short-term prediction model for residential property values using Zillow Group's comprehensive real estate data.
+In this project I implement a short-term prediction model for residential property values using Zillow Group's comprehensive real estate data.
 The analysis captures representative dwelling costs and market fluctuations across various locations and property types.

 While the primary focus is on the Boston, MA real estate market, the methodology is designed to be adaptable to other metropolitan areas, providing valuable insights for homebuyers, investors, and real estate professionals.